 • Paralabral cysts from the lower part of the labrum of the shoulder

-• overhead or throwing athletes.
-We think that repeated movement of the shoulder into the cocking position leads to narrowing of the space.
+• Overhead or throwing athletes.
+We think that repeated shoulder movement into the cocking position narrows the space.

 quadilateral space syndrome anatomy

 In general, this syndrome produces pain in the back of the shoulder.
 Often, pain occurs when moving the shoulder into the cocking position during a throw.
-Sometimes, we can see wasting or atrophy of the muscles at the back of the shoulder.
+Sometimes we can see muscle wasting or atrophy at the back of the shoulder.
 Also, people can report pins and needles or numbness in the upper arm.

-When examing a shoulder, we often find point tenderness in the quadrilateral space and weakness and wasting of the deltoid and the muscles behind the shoulder.
+When examining a shoulder, we often find point tenderness in the quadrilateral space and weakness and wasting of the deltoid and the muscles behind the shoulder.

 Other causes of shoulder muscle atrophy

-Not all muscle atrophy in the shoulder is due to quadrilateral space syndrome.
-In general, other common causes of shoulder pain and muscle atrophy include brachial neuritis, suprascapular nerve compression at the back of the shoulder, thoracic outlet obstruction, and nerve compression from the neck.
+Not all shoulder muscle atrophy is due to quadrilateral space syndrome.
+In general, other common causes of shoulder pain and muscle atrophy include brachial neuritis, suprascapular nerve compression at the back of the shoulder, thoracic outlet obstruction, and neck nerve compression.

 Quadrilateral space syndrome radiology